jm4474/EmpiricalBayesCounterfactuals/README.md

 * 3Data

-This folder contains the xlsx file “Agency_Data_MPV_LEOKA_OKLE_CENSUS_PLUS.xlsx”.
+This folder contains the xlsx file “PD_Data_MPV_LEOKA_OKLE_CENSUS_PLUS.xlsx”.
 The dataset contains homicide data and observed covariates for American police departments starting in 2013 and ending in 2018.

 * 4Output